Gretoad/pong-game/README.md

-# Here, you can try my new version of pong !
+# Here, you can try my version of pong !

 ## Features